joshuachoy/BT3103-Prototype/README.md

 <a name="updateLinks"></a>
 ## 6. Update links on Lambda function
 a.
-Head back to the lambda function created previously
+Head back to the lambda function created previously</br>
 b.
 At line 28, replace *mylambdajosh* with the name of your S3 bucket created previously
 ```
 obj = s3.get_object(Bucket = '<your bucket name>', Key = "short_data.csv")